chiefenne/PyAero/docs/ui_GUI.rst

    :name: zoom_view

    Zoom the items in the view.
 Select a rectangle using the left mouse button.

+Another natural possibility to zoom the view, is to use the scroll wheel.
+Thereby the geometry is zoomed with respect to the current mouse position.

 Zooming can further be done using the :kbd:`Page-Up` and :kbd:`Page-Up` down keys.